 Chief Health Equity Officer, The Ohio State University Wexner Medical Center

 Chyke Doubeni, MD, MPH, joined the Ohio State Wexner Medical Center as chief health equity officer July 1, 2022.
-Dr. Doubeni also serves in the Ohio State Comprehensive Cancer Center as associate director for Diversity, Equity and Inclusion and holds a faculty appointment as a professor in the Department of Family and Community Medicine.
+Dr. Doubeni also serves in The Ohio State University Comprehensive Cancer Center as associate director for Diversity, Equity and Inclusion and holds a faculty appointment as a professor in the Department of Family and Community Medicine.

 In addition to his roles within the medical center, Dr. Doubeni works closely with the Office of Academic Affairs (OAA).
 He is a leader in the RAISE initiative focused on recruiting new faculty who have a research focus on health equity topics.
 Working with OAA and the health science colleges, he leads the development and implementation of a new Center for Health Equity within the university that will serve as an interdisciplinary incubator for health equity research collaboration across campus and provide opportunities for professional development and training in the field.